brown-band/website/pages/scripts/2011-2012/fall/princeton.md

 ## Pregame

-Ladies and Gentlemen, friends and alumni, presenting an organization that's taking the Hobbits to Isengard, it's the Brown University "YOU SHALL NOT PASS!!!!"
-BBBAAAAAAANNNNNNNNNNDDDDDDD!
+Ladies and Gentlemen, friends and alumni, presenting an organization that's taking the Hobbits to Isengard, it's the Brown University "YOU SHALL NOT PASS!!!!" :break[BBBAAAAAAANNNNNNNNNNDDDDDDD]{hyphens}!

 A long time ago, in an Earth Middle, Middle Away...